Saraz-Git/note-taker/README.md

 * The URL of the deployed application.

-* The URL of the GitHub repository.
+* The URL of the GitHub repository: https://github.com/Saraz-Git/note-taker